jsowder/hugo-envisioned/exampleSite/content/post/tufte-features.md

 +++
-author = "AUTHOR NAME"
+author = "Shawn O'Hare"
 date = "2016-02-20T13:56:01-08:00"
 meta = true
 math = true
 title = "Hugo-Tufte Features"
 subtitle = "Fancy Subtitle"
-description = "A post illustrating what is possible to achieve using pure markdown and \\( \LaTeX \\).
+description = "A post illustrating what is possible to achieve using pure markdown and \\(\\LaTeX \\).
 Originally from the Hugo Tufte theme by Shawn O'Hare." toc = true categories = ["mathjax", "latex", "tufte-css"]

 +++